five23/kmath.js/README.md

 * **Best speed/accuracy balance:** `K.digamma` — nearly as fast as `digammaFast`, **orders of magnitude** tighter error than common libs.
 * **Gold standard:** `K.digamma12` — slowest of kmath’s variants but delivers **near-machine-precision** vs the 18-term reference.
 * **Other libraries:** in this run, `math-digamma`, `@stdlib` digamma/polygamma show **higher RMS / Max errors** (long-tail reflection choices) and are slower. `cephes` through WASM is accurate-ish but pays a large interop cost and reports an error at a pole (as expected from its API).
+* kMath never throws at poles; it returns `Infinity` for x ∈ {0, −1, −2, …}.
+Third-party libraries may surface errors there by design.

 > Benchmarks vary with engine/JIT/hardware.
 The trends above have been stable across V8/SpiderMonkey, but absolute times differ.